Glossary of shipping terms

 Mulex

-Great bag for bulk cargo in small batches.
+Large bulk bag for small batches.

 Net